Psychomachia: Other uses of 'psychomachia'

 Theatre historian, Jonas Barish uses the term psychomachia to describe anti-theatrical conflict during the nineteenth century.

 Kirsty Allison used Psychomachia as the title for her cult novel, set in the 1990s (Wrecking Ball Press, 2020).
 The first edition also publishes a translation, and a modernised edit was later published in LoveLove magazine.

+The American rock band I The Mighty named a song Psychomachia.
+The band chose the name as it is the first use case of a devil on one shoulder, an angel on the other.
+It is a hate song directed at a certain unmentioned band.